Creating healthy meals and snacks can be simple when you use the Eat Well Plate.

 - choose your whole grain foods, such as whole grain rice

-No matter what type of dish, remember to make half the meal vegetables and fruits.
+No matter what type of dish, remember to start by making half the meal vegetables and fruits.

 Make a healthy choice